I own nothing

 ~* From Amidst The Darkness *~

-Poseidon had been away at a marine biologists conference in London for the last few days and he had to leave his most inept underling – an intern by the name of Samuel Dane – in charge of his beloved aquarium.
+Poseidon Olympian, world renowned marine biologist and proud owner of the finest aquarium north of Georgia, had been away at an oceanic conference in London for the last five days and was forced to leave his most inept underling – an intern by the name of Samuel Dane – in charge of his beloved aquarium.
 It was turning out to be a greater nightmare then he ever imagined.
-A wounded manatee calf was in (Poseidon was renown for his expert care of wounded sea-animals) but he was at least two hours away.
+A wounded manatee calf was in (Poseidon was renowned for his expert care of wounded sea-animals) but he was still at least two hours away.
 Poor creature would have been better off at a different aquarium today.

 "Just keep her stable until I arrive!"
 Poseidon snapped over Dane's babbling, "I am coming as quick as I – " beep beep "– damn it Dane hold on I have an incoming call."
 Poseidon quickly disconnected Dane and took his incoming call, relieved to be free of the idiot.
 He wished he had a free hand to rub his temple – he was developing a bad headache.

 "Poseidon?"
 The calm voice of his favorite sister was music to his ears.